vicsharp-shibusa/kyna-ins-and-outs/README.md

-# kyna-ins-and-outs
+# Kyna Inputs and Outputs

-Inputs and outputs to/from the Kyna application suite.
+This repository contains inputs (configuration files) for the Kyna CLI application suites and outputs (testing results) from back-testing efforts.